brefphp/bref/README.md

 ## TODO

 - init: ask for the project name
-- Deploy: auto-add `handler.js`
-- Allow configuring the file name of the application (`lambda.php`)
 - Handle errors/exceptions and logs
 - Avoid using a temporary file for the output
 - Test framework
-- Move to serverless plugin entirely?
 - Separate the deploy tool from the framework to minimize dependencies

 ## Setup